Low-Cost Cameras for Photogrammetry and Measurement

 - The prices are approximate and obtained from B&H Photo online (a well-known US camera retailer).
 You may find for less, and prices change all the time.

 - The list was aimed at wider focal lengths (but not too wide) for versatility in tighter spaces.

 - We don’t necessarily have personal experience with all these cameras.
 This list is mainly based on online specs and how each camera meets the criteria above (with a bit of review search thrown in).

 - The interchangeable-lens cameras (mirror-less and DSLR) have the advantage of being able to take other lenses for versatility.

 |Point and Shoot with Prime Lens|

-- The Canon M100 usually comes with a zoom lens so the price includes the body, zoom lens, plus 22mm E-FM add-on lens.
+- The Canon M200 usually comes with a zoom lens, so the price includes the body, zoom lens, plus 22mm E-FM add-on lens.

-- The Fujifilm x-a5 includes body plus the FUJIFILM XF 18mm lens.
+- The Fujifilm X-E4 in body only with Fujifilm XF 16mm lens.